What it looks like when crews remove contaminated fire debris in Paradise

 The latest problem stems from a local decision in December to allow some Paradise-area residents to live temporarily on their burned-out home sites in trailers or RVs until cleanup could take place.
-That prompted FEMA officials two weeks ago to say they might withhold disaster funding, telling state officials that having people live on burned sites in trailers undercut the legal designation of Paradise as a health and safety emergency site.
+That prompted FEMA officials to say they might withhold disaster funding, telling state officials that having people live on burned sites in trailers undercut the legal designation of Paradise as a health and safety emergency site.

-Last week, during what one government observer said was the “rawest” meeting he’s seen, the Paradise town council voted to order several hundred people off their properties.
+In February, during what one government observer said was the “rawest” meeting he’s seen, the Paradise town council voted to order several hundred people off their properties.
 One town council member, Melissa Schuster, who had bought a trailer to live on her property, voted in tears to evict herself and her neighbors.

 Another Paradise resident, Lena Ingoglia, who had planned to live on family property in a trailer, said she feels like the victim of bad communication between the federal, state and local levels of government.
 “The right hand doesn’t know what the left hand is doing,” she lamented.